waynodiablo/Oystercard/makermix/makermix.md

 ###Step 1

-Write a feature test, and use this to drive the setup of your application.
-A good example is a protractor test that looks for the title of your application, but if you are not using Angular, this could just as easily be in cucumber, capybara or mocha.
-Typically, to get this 1st test to pass, you will need to get your application to a point where you are serving an HTML page and loading the minimum necessary JavaScript dependencies.
+Write a set-up (or "Hello world") test, and use this to drive the setup of your application.
+A good example is a Protractor test that looks for the title of your application, but if you are not using Angular, this could just as easily be in Cucumber, RSpec w/Capybara, or Mocha.
+Typically, to get this first test to pass, you will need to get your application to a point where you are serving an HTML page and loading the minimum necessary JavaScript dependencies.
+Once you are set up, delete this test.

 ###Step 2